matt-cook/corpchaps.com/get-started/start-your-corporate-chaplaincy-business.md

 ***Want more personal attention than an hour can provide?
 You can [Bring Steve to You](www.corpchaps.com/get-started/bring-steve-to-you/)!***

 ## Start Your Chaplaincy Business ebook
 Why reinvent the wheel?
-In this ebook, you’ll get seven chapters of practical insight into what it takes to build a unique, sustainable chaplaincy business.
+In this ebook, you receive seven chapters of practical insight into what it takes to build a unique, sustainable chaplaincy business.
 You’ll learn time-tested best practices that will equip you to grow your chaplaincy organization and serve the needs of your community.

 Here’s a peek inside each chapter: